-As part of our PR campaign, if we discover a construction site with protective covers not attached to electric wires, etc., we call the operator's attention to the dangers of electricity and request that they apply for the protective covers.
+As part of our PR campaign, if we discover a construction site where any measures to prevent electric shock are not taken, e.g., protective covers are not attached to electric wires, we call the operator's attention to the dangers of electricity and request that they apply for the protective covers.

-3 Featured in Electricity and Security published by Kansai Electrical Safety Inspection Association

-Our PR campaign for the prevention of accidents related to electricity on construction sites was published in the July-August 2021 issue.
+3 Featured in Electricity and Security published by Kansai Electrical Safety Inspection Association Our PR campaign for the prevention of accidents related to electricity on construction sites and typhoon countermeasures was published in the July-August 2022 issue.